CanDIG/candig-server/docs/data.rst

 +++++++++++++++++++++++++++++++++++

-At this time, ``ingest`` command is the only way to ingest any clinical and pipeline metadata, detailed instructions for ingestion can be found at :ref:`datarepo`.
+At this time, ``ingest`` command is the only way to ingest any clinical and pipeline metadata, detailed instructions for ingestion can be found under :ref:`datarepo`.

 However, before you run the ``ingest`` command, you need to prepare for a json file that conforms to the  ingest standard format.